|Status:||Long Mynd is open to all pilots – PLEASE SEE SENSITIVITY NOTES BELOW|

-Please note: if you are not an LMSC member, there is a £3 per day fee for flying the Mynd itself – this now applies to every day of the week.
+Please note: if you are not an LMSC member, there is a £3 per day site fee for flying the Mynd.
 Please put the money in the collection post by the gate, or pay online by clicking here.
 Site fees are used to maintain the site (which is not cheap) and when possible (or appropriate), for donations to air ambulance.

 - This is an extremely popular site in a Westerly, and can get extremely busy.
-If you have not flown the site before, take a few minutes to view the multimedia site guide (see below) and read the other information on these pages.
+If you have not flown the site before, take a few minutes to read the all the information on these pages.

 - Additional information will often be posted in the notice boards at the entrance.